Ottobeuren Abbey: First foundation

-It was founded in 764 by Blessed Toto, and dedicated to St. Alexander, the martyr.
-Of its early history little is known beyond the fact that Toto, its first abbot, died about 815 and that Saint Ulrich was its abbot in 972.
+It was founded in 764 by Toto, and dedicated to Alexander of Bergamo, the martyr.
+Of its early history little is known beyond the fact that Toto, its first abbot, died about 815 and that Ulrich of Augsburg was its abbot in 972.
 In the 11th century its discipline was on the decline, until Abbot Adalhalm (1082–94) introduced the Hirsau Reform.
-The same abbot began a restoration of the decaying buildings, which was completed along with the addition of a convent for noble ladies, by his successor, Abbot Rupert I (1102–45).
+The same abbot began a restoration of the decaying buildings, which was completed along with the addition of a convent for noble women, by his successor, Abbot Rupert I (1102–45).
 Under the rule of the latter the newly founded Marienberg Abbey was recruited with monks from Ottobeuren.
 His successor, Abbot Isengrim (1145–80), wrote Annales minores and Annales majores.

-Blessed Conrad of Ottobeuren was abbot from 1193 until his death in 1227, described by the Benedictines as a "lover of the brethren and of the poor".
+Conrad of Ottobeuren was abbot from 1193 until his death in 1227.
+He is described by the Benedictines as a "lover of the brethren and of the poor".

 In 1153, and again in 1217, the abbey was consumed by fire.
 In the 14th and 15th centuries it declined so completely that at the accession of Abbot Johann Schedler (1416–43) only six or eight monks were left, and its annual revenues did not exceed 46 silver marks.
 Under Abbot Leonard Wiedemann (1508–46) it again began to flourish: he erected a printing establishment and a common house of studies for the Swabian Benedictines.
 The latter, however, was soon closed, owing to the ravages of the Thirty Years' War.

 Ottobeuren became an imperial abbey in 1299, but lost this status after the prince-bishop of Augsburg had become Vogt of the abbey.
 These rights were renounced after a court case at the Reichskammergericht in 1624.
 Within months of his election in 1710, the new abbot, Rupert Ness (Rupert II, 1710–1740), the son of a master blacksmith, succeeded in solving the centuries-old dispute over jurisdiction by paying 30,000 guldens to the prince-bishop of Augsburg for his renouncing the protection vogtei over the abbey, thus allowing Ottobeuren to regain its full status as an independent imperial abbey, although it did not become a member of the Swabian Circle.
-The War of the Spanish Succession not being yet over at the time, Abbot Rupert arranged to meet Emperor Charles VI who still occupied Bavaria, as well as Prince Eugene and the Duke of Marlborough who were operating in the area.
+The War of the Spanish Succession not being yet over at the time, Rupert arranged to meet Emperor Charles VI who still occupied Bavaria, as well as Prince Eugene and the Duke of Marlborough who were operating in the area.

-Abbot Rupert ushered in the most flourishing period in the history of Ottobeuren which lasted until its secularization in 1802.
+Rupert ushered in the most flourishing period in the history of Ottobeuren, which lasted until its secularization in 1802.
 In the zenith of its glory, Ottobeuren fell victim to the German mediatization along with all the other imperial abbeys of the Holy Roman Empire.
 On 1 December 1802 Ottobeuren was secularized and its territory annexed to Bavaria.
 At the time, the territory of the imperial abbey covered 266 square kilometers and had about 10,000 inhabitants.